ExpressLRS/Docs/docs/quick-start/receivers/flash2400.md

             ![Temp RX]{ align=right }

-            - You can use any of these files.
             - Do not close this Temp folder because this is where you will take your firmware from in the later steps.
-If you are planning on using your phone or tablet to upload the firmware file later, copy the named file into it for later (see the next point).
+If you are planning on using your phone or tablet to upload the firmware file later, copy the firmware file into your device.

-            - the firmware file named in the format `<device target name>-<version>.bin` is best used if you'll be moving these firmware files into one folder so you know what firmware version it is and for which device it is.
+            !!! tip "NOTICE"
+                With the release of ExpressLRS 3.3.0 and ExpressLRS Configurator 1.6.0, only one file will show up.
+The file will be in a gzip format (`firmware.bin.gz`).
+Use this file as is, without extracting or unzipping.

             <br clear="right" />